 It is important that the procurement, contracting and project delivery method align with documentation collected in the field.
 Often, initial project scopes of work are unclear, so it is difficult for the DOT and the construction contractor (or innovative delivery team) to establish fair and reasonable contract pricing.
 In this case, projects with unclear scope are often set up on a cost basis such as such as time and materials with NTE cap.
-In the right circumstances, a costbased contract or if the job is closely monitored at reasonable rates for labor and direct expenses.
+In the right circumstances, a cost-based contract can equitably share risks between the owner and the contractor if the job is closely monitored at reasonable rates for labor and direct expenses.
 However, the benefits of using cost-based methods break down quickly if not properly structured.
-First, cost-based contracts need to be "Documentation collected in the field needs to fully align with whatever is committed-regardless of (type of) procurement mechanism selected-is extremely important.
+First, cost-based contracts need to be

+"Documentation collected in the field needs to fully align with whatever is committed-regardless of (type of) procurement mechanism selected-is extremely important.
 Many, agencies fail to understand this and as a result find themselves in the position of being unable to clearly demonstrate to funding partners what was done and how it was done with the end result being that they (transportation agencies) are not reimbursed for some work."